- Retired Integrated Circuit (IC) Design Engineer and part-time Tutor

 - Former CEO and IC Layout Design Instructor at Advanced Silicon Technology

-- Did circuit design for NASA, Xerox, Western Digital, AMD, Intel and Sharp Japan
+- Circuit Designer working with NASA, Xerox, Western Digital, AMD, Intel and Sharp Japan

 - Taught chip design techniques to Engineers at Xerox and Sharp Corporation

 - Developed and coded unique software tools to automate IC design